Skip to content

 By

 Homeowners' insurance policy premiums are not one-size-fits-all.
-They can vary significantly due to a number of factors, including the specific dog breed residing in your home.
+They can vary significantly due to a number of factors, including the specific dog breed residing in your home, affecting your overall insurance premium.
 Insurance providers may assess risk factors associated with specific dog breeds, an evaluation that directly impacts the cost of coverage, or even a denial of coverage.

 At a glance: